 The New York Public Library has in its collection one of Loïe Fuller’s notebooks: 59 pages titled “Lecture on Radium” written in January of 1911.
 “If Radium can bring to our vision those things which we cannot see (as it does the atom),” wrote Fuller, “its influence cannot be measured on materialists who say, ‘I’ll believe when I see.’
 If it can show us the soul as it leaves man by registering it on the photographic plate, if it can be the means of photographing our imagination, so that the eye can see it, what will we not believe, we materialists who think that only things we realized with our human senses are real.”

 Though she did not make her radium costume, Fuller did find a way of lighting her dress by using fluoresced salts.
 With the help of Thomas Edison and the assistance of Marie Curie, she made a black gauze dress speckled with calcium.
 The Los Angeles Herald in May of 1904 described the dance: “The tissue of twinkling stars floats about, circles, sweeps along the floor, or is wafted up until it assumes the shape of a great luminous vase.
 The dancer’s face is never seen, her form being vaguely outlined by the glowing lights. […] The visitors are brought back to reality out of ghostland, and, being given an opportunity of examining the dancer’s dresses, find that they are made of a peculiar kind of silk, completely impregnated with fluorescent salts.”

-There is a new feature film about Marie Curie by Polish director Marie Noëlle which has distribution in Germany and Poland.
+There is a new feature film about Marie Curie by Polish director Marie Noëlle which has distribution in Germany and Poland, and will play at the 2017 San Francisco Film Festival.
 Another feature film about Marie Curie, starring Diane Kruger, is in development.
-Museum of the Moving Image projects a video of Loïe Fuller’s Serpentine Dance in its permanent exhibition.
+Museum of the Moving Image projects the Lumière Brothers's Serpentine Dance in its permanent exhibition.